-The responsibilities and tasks of this committee include nomination and re-nomination for the positions Executive Management and the annual evaluation of their competencies and skills.
+The responsibilities and tasks of this committee include nomination and re-nomination for the positions of Executive Management and the annual evaluation of their competencies and skills.
 Its responsibilities also include the annual evaluation of the competence of the members of the board of directors, the performance of each of the committees, and the approval of the annual report on the remuneration granted to members of the board of directors and the executive management.

-During the fiscal year, achievements were the following for example but not limited to:
+During the fiscal year, achievements were the following for Example but not limited to:

 - 1. Approving the annual report for the remunerations of members of the Board of Directors and the Executive management of the company. - 2.
-Review the Key performance indicators (KPIs) for evaluating the company's Board of Directors. - Date of formation of the committee: 28/3/2022 and its term ends with the end of the term of membership of board of directors. - A brief overview modality of fulfillment of implementation of the requirements that allow members of the Board of Directors to have access to information and data accurately and in a timely manner.
+Review the Key performance indicators (KPIs) for evaluating the company's Board of Directors. - 3.
+Ensuring that Members of a Board of Directors independency is valid. - Date of formation of the committee: 28/3/2022 and its term ends with the end of the term of membership of board of directors. the committee was restructured on December 8, 2024. - A brief overview modality of fulfillment of implementation of the requirements that allow members of the Board of Directors to have access to information and data accurately and in a timely manner.

 Board Members may ask for any information from the Board's Secretary.
 The Secretary is committed to providing the information and required documents precisely and in an appropriate time.
+Board members receive information regularly, such as periodic reports, and it is ensured that the required information is provided to board members well in advance of meetings.